lizmat/raku-all-modules/jonathanstowe/Chronic/README.md

 ## Installation

-If you have a working Rakudo Perl 6 you can install directly with "panda":
+If you have a working Rakudo Perl 6 you can install directly with *zef*:

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install Chronic
+    zef install Chronic

-Although I haven't tested it, I can't see any reason why "zep" or some equally capable package manage that may come along shouldn't work.

 ## Support